demisto/content-docs/docs/contributing/marketplace.md

 Cortex XSOAR v6.0 introduces a Marketplace which is the central location for installing, exchanging, contributing, and managing all of your content, including playbooks, integrations, automations, fields, layouts, and more.
 For more information, you can read all about the [Marketplace](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/marketplace/marketplace-overview.html).

-This article walks you through the process of contributing content from the Marketplace.
+This article walks you through the process of contributing content from the Cortex XSOAR Server to the Marketplace.
+This flow is meant to ease and speed up the contribution process for individual contributors who are not fully familiar with GitHub and how the Pull Request process works.
+Technology Partners should not use this flow and submit their Packs via a [GitHub Pull Request](checklist#pull-request-checklist).

 1. Contribute your content pack from Cortex XSOAR.
 For more information, see [Contribute a Content Pack](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-0/cortex-xsoar-admin/marketplace/content-pack-contributions.html).